Shopping for BBQ Gear? Start Here!

 Do chicken wings need sauce on them?

-No. Properly dry-brined and cooked wings have enough flavor and texture to stand on their own.
+No. Properly dry-brined and grilled chicken wings have enough flavor and texture to stand on their own.
 But you can always toss them lightly in sauce after cooking if you like.

 flames line2